Indirect Inference With(Out) Constraints: Inequality Constraints on the Auxiliary Model

-However, before doing so, and even though our asymptotic theory is self-contained (see the appendix for a proof of Proposition 1), it is worth analyzing in more details the tight connection with the asymptotic theory of CFS.
-Interestingly enough, the LHS of equation (\ref{combinCFS}) is identical to the so-called ``linear combinations [of the constrained estimator and KT multipliers] that are asymptotically well behaved" in Proposition 2 of CFS.
-By ``well-behaved" they essentially mean ``asymptotically normal," whereas separately, the constrained estimator and the KT multipliers may not be asymptotically normal\ when the parameters are close to or on the boundary.
-When the constraints $g(\cdot )$ are non-linear, CFS actually consider more complicated linear combinations involving the second derivatives of the constraints $g(\beta )\geq 0$.
-However, their additional term will cancel out when working, as we do in this section, under the null hypothesis that the constraints are fulfilled; in this case, the vector of KT multipliers actually converge to zero, and kill the additional terms in CFS.
-Hence our result is completely general: the linear combinations studied in CFS are well-behaved under the null, precisely because they correspond asymptotically to the unconstrained extremum estimator.
+The LHS of equation (\ref{combinCFS}) is identical to the so-called \textquotedblleft linear combinations [of the constrained estimator and KT multipliers] that are asymptotically well behaved" in Proposition 2 of CFS (pg 950).
+By \textquotedblleft well-behaved" CFS essentially mean asymptotically normal, whereas separately the constrained estimator and the KT multipliers may not be asymptotically normal\ when the parameters are close to or on the boundary of $\mathbf{B}^{r}$.\footnote{When the constraints $g(\cdot )$ are non-linear, CFS actually consider more complicated linear combinations involving the second derivatives of $g(\beta )$.
+However, these additional terms will cancel out when working, as we do in this section, under the assumption that the constraints are fulfilled {in the population;} in this case, the vector of KT multipliers actually converge to zero, and kill the additional terms in CFS.} Proposition 1 demonstrates that the linear combinations studied in CFS are well-behaved, precisely because they correspond (asymptotically) to the unconstrained extremum estimator; i.e., equation (\ref{combinCFS}) demonstrates that by combining the auxiliary parameters and KT multipliers to create the well-behaved linear combinations, we are just back to unconstrained estimation!